igalic/blag/contents/articles/opensource-burnout/index.md

 Work](http://www.ashedryden.com/blog/the-ethics-of-unpaid-labor-and-the-oss-community).

-If Open Source is work, and if, for many people it's *unpaid* work, then it's hard to provide an adequate counter-weight to your job.
+If Open Source is work, and if, for many people it's *unpaid* work, then it's hard for it to be a hobby that provides an adequate counter-weight to your job.
 It becomes another stressor.
 And we soon find ourselves trying to avoid it…

 ![Unread Notifications on GitHub](http://i.imgur.com/SHmZDsf.png)